lorth001/Python_Projects/SFTP/README.md

-The 'script.py' file contained in this folder is used for uploading a file to a remote SFTP server
+Script for uploading a file to a remote SFTP server